 -

-Ad Targeting : Many SMBs use behavioral targeting to show relevant ads to users based on their online behavior .
+Ad targeting : Many SMEs use behavioural targeting to display relevant ads to users based on their online behaviour .
 However, under Bill 25, these practices could be restricted if they involve the collection or use of personal data without consent.
-SMEs will need to be careful about how they use these platforms for advertising targeting.
+SMEs will need to be careful about how they use these platforms for ad targeting.

 -

-Cookies and other trackers : SMEs that use cookies or other trackers to track user behavior and display targeted advertising must also obtain user consent before deploying them.
-This may require setting up a cookie banner or other consent mechanism on their website .
+Cookies and other trackers : SMBs that use cookies or other trackers to track user behavior and display targeted ads must also obtain user consent before deploying them.
+This may require implementing a cookie banner or other consent mechanism on their website .

 -

-Transparency : SMEs should be transparent about how they collect and use user data for advertisements.
+Transparency : SMEs should be transparent about how they collect and use user data for advertising.
 This may require updating privacy policies and consent notices to include detailed information about advertising practices.

 -